What our What Is Easter lesson plan includes

 Easter and Christianity

 The following lesson pages describe the relationship between the holiday of Easter and the religion of Christianity.
-The religious origins of the holidays can be found in the New Testament of the Bible and center on the resurrection of Jesus Christ.
+The religious origins of the holiday can be found in the New Testament of the Bible and center on the resurrection of Jesus Christ.
 This section also describes some of the religious activities that are related to Easter, such as Lent.

 The Easter Bunny, Eggs, and More